estuary/flow/site/docs/reference/Connectors/capture-connectors/MySQL.md

 (If this were to happen, then change events would be permanently lost and that particular capture would never be able to make progress without potentially producing incorrect data.
 Thus the capture would need to be torn down and recreated so that each table could be re-captured in its entirety, starting with a complete backfill of current contents.)

 The `"binlog retention period is too short"` error should normally be fixed by setting `binlog_expire_logs_seconds = 2592000` as described in the [Prerequisites](#prerequisites) section (and when running on a managed cloud platform additional steps may be required, refer to the managed cloud setup instructions above).
 However, advanced users who understand the risks can use the `skip_binlog_retention_check` configuration option to disable this safety.

+### Empty Collection Key

+Every Flow collection must declare a [key](../../../concepts/collections.md#keys) which is used to group its documents.
+When testing your capture, if you encounter an error indicating collection key cannot be empty, you will need to either add a key to the table in your source, or manually edit the generated specification and specify keys for the collection before publishing to the catalog as documented [here](../../../concepts/collections.md#empty-keys).